microbiomes: what are they? and why should you care?

 As we learn more about the complexity of the female pelvic triangle, we learn more about how to support it in ways that don’t inflict the kind of damage that antibiotics can cause.
 Although we are not as close as we’d like to be to understanding all the complexities of the female pelvic triangle, we now know that there are several options to help us safely and effectively get ahead of recurrent infections and discomfort.

-These options include a probiotic that introduces good bacteria to the entire female pelvic triangle (not just the gut), a vaginal moisturizer that replenishes the supply of moisture to the skin of the vaginal and vulvar walls, and a cranberry supplement made only from concentrated cranberry juice extract, that helps keep pathogenic bacteria like E. coli from sticking to the urinary tract walls.
+These options include a probiotic that introduces healthy bacteria to the entire female pelvic triangle (not just the gut), a vaginal moisturizer that replenishes the supply of moisture to the skin of the vaginal and vulvar walls, and a cranberry supplement made only from concentrated cranberry juice extract, that helps keep pathogenic bacteria like E. coli from sticking to the urinary tract walls.

 supporting your body’s microbiomes is the best way to stay in good health.